cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    :sorted:

    Application
-      A collection of Programs, Services, and Procedures (deprectated) that read and write through the data abstraction layer in CDAP.
+      A collection of Programs, Services, and Procedures (deprecated) that read and write through the data abstraction layer in CDAP.

    Stream